OpenBionics/Anthropomorphic-Robot-Hands/Software/README.md

 ## Introduction

 The OpenBionics hand_controller ROS package.
 With this package you can control 2 [Dynamixel RX-28](http://support.robotis.com/en/product/actuator/dynamixel/rx_series/rx-28.htm) servo motors concurrenlty in ROS, along with an [external power supply](http://www.trossenrobotics.com/p/power-supply-12vdc-5a.aspx), a [power supply adapter](http://www.robotis.us/smps2dynamixel/), and a [USB2Dynamixel adapter](http://support.robotis.com/en/product/auxdevice/interface/usb2dxl_manual.htm).
-Note that there are various ways to implement the control of the 2 Dynamixel, but our suggestion is similar with our experiments.
+Note that there are various ways to implement the control of the 2 Dynamixel, but our suggestion is similar with our tested experimental procedure.

 ## Installation
 This package has been developed and tested in ROS Indigo on Ubuntu 14.04.5 LTS.
 After ROS installation, create a workspace.